1001 S. Wright St., Champaign, IL 61820 | M-Th 9A-9P, F 9A-5P,

 There is no income requirement to be eligible as a Bailey scholar.
 However, financial need is considered in evaluating applications.

-Every application must include at least one letter of recommendation with the option of including a second letter.
-In considering whether to submit a second letter of recommendation, consider the following:
+Every application must include at least one reference request with the option of including a second.
+In considering whether to submit a second reference, consider the following:

 • Are you involved in multiple organizations or initiatives?
-Would having more than one letter of recommendation create a fuller picture of your involvement?
+Would having more than one recommendation create a fuller picture of your involvement?

 What is the deadline to submit letters of recommendation?

-All letters of recommendation must be submitted no later than March 5, but you must identify and provide contact information for your references when you submit your application.
-Applicants are responsible for ensuring that all letters of recommendation are submitted by the March 5 deadline.
+All recommendation forms must be submitted no later than March 5, but you must identify and provide contact information for your references when you submit your application.
+Applicants are responsible for ensuring that all recommendations are submitted by the March 5 deadline.
 We highly recommend that you contact your references personally before submitting their email to the application to ensure they look for the email generated by the application system and are aware of the deadline.

 Who should I ask to be a reference?